 People from all backgrounds can choose to run for governor, but the strongest contenders are usually those with previous political experience.
 In the recent governor's race primary in Texas, the candidates included the current governor, a U.S. senator and the former mayor of Houston.

 Candidates travel all over the state to spread their message, speak to voters and raise campaign money.
 Many private citizens also run, but since the costs to run a campaign are so high, it's usually reserved for people with lots of money and connections.
-Just as an example, in 2010, cost of running the governor's race in California could top $150 million [source: Reuters].
+Just as an example, in 2018, the cost of running the California governor's race topped $67 million [source: LA Times].

 Governors serve for four years once elected -- with the exception of Vermont and New Hampshire.
 In those two states, governors serve two-year terms.
-In 38 states, governors are limited to two consecutive terms [source: NGA].
+In 36 states, governors are limited to two consecutive terms [source: Ballotpedia].

 Now let's look at how a governor's office is organized, and how they're able to get the job done.